openstudiocoalition/OpenStudioApplication/developer/doc/ReleaseNotes/OpenStudioApplication_Release_Notes_1_0_0_20200424.md

 Below is the list of components that is included in this SDK installer:

 __**OpenStudio Application 1.0.0**__
-- Application Resources ((includes EnergyPlus & Radiance)
+- Application Resources (Includes EnergyPlus & Radiance)
 - Ruby API
 - Command Line Interface (CLI)
 - OpenStudio Application